William Watson (decathlete): Later years and honors

 By the time the Olympic Games were resumed in 1948, Watson had given up track competition for a full-time career with the Detroit Police Department.
-Watson worked as a police officer for 25 years, winning eight meritorious service citations.
+He worked as a police officer for 25 years, winning eight meritorious service citations.

 Watson retired from the Detroit Police Department in 1966 and died at age 56 in Detroit in 1973.
 Waston is buried in Forest Lawn Cemetery in Saginaw.

 He was posthumously inducted into the University of Michigan Athletic Hall of Honor in 1982 and was inducted into the inaugural class of the Saginaw County Sports Hall of Fame in 2002.